open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 ##### Option 1: Using the Default Non Realtime Image

-If you're using the default Non Realtime image (recommended for most Edge AI applications), no additional image setup is required.
-The usb-bootable-files.tar.gz installer already includes this image.
+If you opt for the default Non-Realtime image, which is suggested for the majority of Edge AI applications, there's no need for further image setup.
+The usb-bootable-files.tar.gz installer comes with this image pre-included.

 ##### Option 2: Using Desktop Virtualization Images